christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

 $$
 with $r \in (0, \infty)$ and $u = y - p$.

-Because of gravity exact length of $a$ is unfortunately not known at this point.
+Because of gravity the exact length of $a$ is unfortunately not known at this point.
 A good approximation is to ignore gravity for now and use
 $$
 \|a\| \approx T(t).